 - client proposal template

-If there’s ever anything you need help, you are always welcome to reach out to us via our chat box, which is over on the bottom right-hand side of your screen.
+If there’s ever anything you need help with, you are always welcome to reach out to us.
 We look forward to chatting with you soon!